 - Increased biodiversity of plants and animals

-- Reduced erosion
+- Reduced erosion and flood damage

-- More wildlife and fish habitat
+- Improved wildlife and fish habitat

 For more information contact Lorelee Grattidge, Sustainable Agriculture Specialist, at 403-335-3311 ext.
 163 or email firstname.lastname@example.org.

-Mountain View County has a successful partnership with Alternative Land Use Services (ALUS) Canada (a Weston family initiative) to manage and deliver community-led, producer-delivered environmental projects, utilizing the ALUS program model to establish demonstration projects, with a focus on the conservation, restoration, protection or enhancement of wetlands.
+Mountain View County has a successful partnership with ALUS to manage and deliver community-led, producer-delivered environmental projects, with a focus on the conservation, restoration, protection, or enhancement of wetlands.
 ALUS was originally an acronym for “Alternative Land Use Services,” reflecting the concept that farmers and ranchers can use their land in an alternative way to produce ecosystem services that benefit Canadians.

-ALUS has projects throughout five provinces, their goal is to create a healthy landscape that sustains agriculture, wildlife and natural spaces for all Canadians.
+ALUS has projects throughout six provinces, their goal is to create a healthy landscape that sustains agriculture, wildlife and natural spaces for all Canadians.
 For more information on ALUS please visit their website: http://alus.ca/

 To apply for ALUS program funding use the below application:

-- ALUS 2020 Funding Application (Same as REEP application)
+- ALUS Funding Application (Same as REEP application)